Liberty Public School District

+The district includes Liberty, Glenaire, and portions of Mosby and North Kansas City.

 Liberty Board of Education

 The Liberty Board of Education is a body of members elected by the voters of Liberty Missouri.
 The purpose of the board is to supervise the day-to-day operations of the school district, and to ensure that the district is upheld to state statues and the rules and regulations of the Missouri State School Board and the Missouri Department of Education (DESE).

 Board of Education meetings are held on the first Tuesday at 7:00 a.m. and third Tuesday of each month at 7:00 p.m. at the Liberty School District Administration Center.

 Liberty Education Foundation

 Grants to the school district are provided through the Foundation.

 Broadcast Stations

 Liberty Public Schools has a broadcast station solely for district use that is broadcast throughout the City of Liberty.
 They have a partnership with Spectrum Cable to broadcast the channel on Channel 18 to Spectrum customers.